Contrast paints not doing it for you? Need to paint armoured plates quick and easy? Don’t own an airbrush?

 The bonus for painting Iron Warriors is that due to their renegade nature you can mix and match the faster and slower methods inside a squad.

-What do you think?
-Do you want to see me, let me know in the comments if so.
+What do you want to see me speed painting?
+Let me know in the comments.